couchbase/query/docs/n1ql-select.md

 * FOR - Aliases in a collection expression create names that are local to that collection expression

-When an alias collides with a bucket or field name in the same scope, the identifier always refers to the alias.
+When an alias collides with a keyspace or field name in the same scope, the identifier always refers to the alias.
 This allows for consistent behavior in scenarios where an identifier only collides in some documents.

 The left-most portion of a dotted identifier may refer to the name of the datasource.
 For example: